enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/render-tasks.md

 ## Custom Render Task
 Developers can create render tasks and register them during startup.
 Just implement `IRenderTask`, we will call the `Process()` method once for each recipient.
-Be aware that any heavy work inside a Render Task will slow down the rendering and send out process.
+Be aware that any heavy work inside a Render Task will slow down the rendering and send-out process.

 ```csharp